Monday, March 30, 2026

 It should begin with the more fundamental question:

-Because in nearly every major human achievement, the first idea is the seed from which everything else grows.
+Because in nearly every major human achievement, the first conception is the seed from which everything else grows, and from which all of humanity ultimately harvests.

 Part III: Historical Cases of Conceptual Originators Being Erased